BenjaminSivac/Projects_2022/README.md

 I decided to upload the old R files since I underestimated the time it would take to make a clean, structured notebook out of 6+ time series models :sweat_smile:

+## <a href="https://github.com/BenjaminSivac/Projects_2022/tree/main/TidyTuesday">Tidy Tuesday </a>
+I have yet to decide whether or not I will commit to this weekly community activity, but I'll at the least have a look at old projects and see what it is about.

+* <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/TidyTuesday/Billboard100_files/figure-gfm/bbhot100.jpg">Top 100 Billboard</a>

 ***
 # SQL
 ## <a href="https://github.com/BenjaminSivac/Projects_2022/tree/main/DataWithDanny">Data With Danny</a>